This is How We Place Dental Implants

 Placing a dental implant is a surprisingly quick procedure.
 Our highly experienced dental implantologists take only approximately 15 minutes per implant, the same time it would take to have a small filling done.

 A small incision is made in the gum where the dental implant is to be placed.
 This is usually carried out under local anaesthetic, though intravenous sedation can be provided if you’d prefer.
 Once a small area of bone is made visible the implant site can be prepared.
 The implant is placed into the newly made hole and the gum is then closed over it and secured with stitches.
-X-rays will be taken during this appointment to ensure optimum implant placement.
+X-rays will be taken during this appointment to ensure optimal implant placement.

 If necessary, a temporary tooth can be provided at this appointment so you don’t have a gap during the stabilisation period.
 This can be in the form of a bridge or a denture.